 If none of the other priorities apply, your application will be considered under this priority.
+We use a straight-line distance system provided by Leeds City Council admission team.

 If children meet the same priority (tie break)

 In any priority, children meet the same priority but there are not enough places left for all of them, the places will be allocated based on distance from our school.
 For example, if there are 4 places remaining at our school and 5 children all live in the priority catchment area, the 4 priority catchment children living closest to the school will be allocated those places.